mfzhsn/Network-MultiTool/README.md

 * mysql & postgresql client
 * jq
 * git
+* ssh-server

+**Note: ssh-server is installed, NOT recommended to use in production, ONLY for testing**

+ssh username/password: admin/admin

 **Note:** The SSL certificates are generated for 'localhost', are self signed, and placed in `/certs/` directory.
 During your testing, ignore the certificate warning/error.
 While using curl, you can use `-k` to ignore SSL certificate warnings/errors.